NAITO MASANORI, Program Coordinator and Professor of the Graduate School of Global Studies

 Although the development of global leaders is part of Japan’s educational policy, the image of the ideal leader developed by the GRM program is unique to our university.
 Our ideal leaders will not be modeled after pre-existing successful leaders, and it is certainly not the program’s intent to develop monarchs and traditional leaders.
 Breaking the Japanese stagnation is challenging if the focus is only within Japan where the birth rate is already significantly low.
 By working alongside the people in developing countries such as Indonesia, Turkey, and China with a large youth population, GRM students and graduates will directly feel the energy of these people and eventually contribute to re-energizing Japan.
 Ideal GRM global leaders will also gain the knowledge necessary to tackle global issues by working alongside people living in countries and regions facing extreme difficulties.
 Furthermore, they will also strive to formulate and implement realistic solutions.
 The program focuses on Afghanistan, in which the University has already been involved in peace-building activities, and in the Gaza Strip, one of the most troubled countries and region in the world.

-As GRM students progress in the five-year doctoral program, we hope that they will consistently strive to make positive contributions as responsible global citizens.
-We give special grants to students of the GRM doctoral program to cover some of the costs for international internships and fieldwork.
 The GRM Program for Leading Graduate Schools is not intended to produce highly specialized researchers, but aims at producing PhDs who can pull together knowledge from various disciplines to promote sustainable development and multicultural harmony.